nukep/protos-db/README.md

+# NOTE: Extremely unstable, work in progress

 # What's this?

-This is a filesystem-based database I quickly wrote to assist with iterative prototyping.
-This is intended as a holdover for projects that don't yet implement a "real" database.
+This is a filesystem-based database library I quickly wrote to assist with iterative prototyping.
+This is intended as a holdover for **Node.js** projects that don't yet implement a "real" database.

+## Types of databases

+There are so far two types of databases:

+* Blob database
+* Time Record database (table-oriented, append-only, indexed by timestamp)

+You should choose the database(s) that are most relevant to your use cases.

 ## Immutable, addressible data is stored as "Blobs"